facebookresearch/omni3d/README.md

 }
 ```

 If you use the Omni3D benchmark, we kindly ask you to additionally cite all datasets.
-BibTex entries are provided below
+BibTex entries are provided below.

 <details><summary>Dataset BibTex</summary>